Maheen012/Health-Analysis/README.md

 - seaborn
 - matplotlib

-You can install the required libraries using pip.

 ---

 ## Usage
 1. Download the dataset from the [source link](https://www.kaggle.com/datasets/uom190346a/sleep-health-and-lifestyle-dataset).
 2. Place the `Sleep_health_and_lifestyle_dataset.csv` file in your project directory.
-3. Run the script in a Python environment (Jupyter Notebook, PyCharm, etc.).
+3. Run the script in a Python environment.
-4. Modify the script to explore additional insights or visualizations.

 ---